jweigend/concepts-of-programming-languages/docs/exercises/Exercise4.md

 ## Exercise 4.2 - Functional Composition

-Write a Go function to compose two unknown unary functions with one parameter and one return value.
-The functions to compose should be parameters.
+Write a Go function to compose two unknown unary functions (one argument and one return value).
+The functions to compose should be arguments.
 Write a Unit Test for that function.

-## Exercise 4.2 - Map / Filter / Reduce
+## Exercise 4.3 - Map / Filter / Reduce
 Map/Reduce is a famous functional construct implemented in many parallel and distributed collection frameworks like Hadoop, Apache Spark, Java Streams (not distributed but parallel), C# Linq